Indications

 • Taking hormone-based medicines or therapies

 ELIQUIS is a type of blood thinner medicine known as an anticoagulant.
-Learn more about anticoagulants above.
+Learn more about anticoagulants here.

 Your doctor will decide the duration of your treatment.
 After at least 6 months of treatment for DVT/PE, your doctor may ask you to continue on a lower dose of ELIQUIS to help reduce the risk of them happening again.
 How long one takes ELIQUIS generally varies from patient to patient.
 Your doctor will decide the appropriate length of treatment for you.

 Do not stop taking ELIQUIS without talking to the doctor who prescribed it to you.
-For patients taking ELIQUIS: stopping ELIQUIS increases your risk of having a stroke.
+Stopping ELIQUIS increases the risk of blood clots, including stroke and DVT/PE.

 Talk to your healthcare team before any medical procedures.
 ELIQUIS may need to be stopped before surgery, or a medical or dental procedure.
 Your doctor will tell you when you should stop taking ELIQUIS and when you may start taking it again.
 If you have to stop taking ELIQUIS your doctor may prescribe another medicine to help prevent a blood clot from forming.